Avoiding air problems

 Automatic Air Vent Information

 You will find auto vents all over the system.
-I've seen them right at the boiler, at the high points of the system, on stamp pipes where the returns and supplies are in the basement, and inside of cabinet convectors and baseboard covers upstairs.
+I've seen them at the boiler, at the high points of the system, on stamp pipes where the returns and supplies are located in the basement, and inside cabinet convectors and baseboard covers upstairs.
 I have seen these vents create problems as they leak or spray water over time.
 I've seen damage to wooden floors, rusting radiation covers, damage to walls, etc.

 It is best to do all air elimination at the boiler, taking advantage of the extra pressure added by the circulator when pumping away from the expansion tank connection.